ClassicLean/sheet-scraper-automation/docs/automation_tool_documentation.md

 To mitigate detection by websites, the scraper employs several free anti-blocking techniques:

+*   **Undetected Playwright:** Integrates `undetected-playwright` to modify browser fingerprints and behaviors, making the scraper less detectable by anti-bot systems.
+This library aims to mimic human browser behavior more closely.
 *   **User-Agent Rotation:** The script rotates through a list of common browser User-Agents for each request, making it harder for websites to identify automated traffic based on a consistent User-Agent.
 *   **Randomized Delays:** Delays between requests are randomized within a specified range to mimic human browsing patterns and avoid rate-limiting.
-*   **Resource Blocking:** Unnecessary resources like images, stylesheets, and fonts are blocked from loading.
-This reduces the browser's fingerprint, speeds up scraping, and conserves bandwidth.

-**Limitations:** While these strategies enhance the scraper's stealth, they may not be sufficient to bypass highly sophisticated anti-bot systems employed by major e-commerce sites.
-More advanced techniques (e.g., proxies, CAPTCHA solving services) typically require external paid services.
+**Limitations:** While these free strategies enhance the scraper's stealth, they may not be sufficient to bypass highly sophisticated anti-bot systems employed by major e-commerce sites.
+Consistent and reliable scraping of such sites often requires more advanced techniques (e.g., proxies, CAPTCHA solving services) which typically involve external paid services.
+This project prioritizes free and open-source solutions for anti-detection.

 ## 4. Configuration